Max Ebert

 Max Ebert (4 August 1879, Stendal - 15 November 1929, Berlin) was a German prehistorian known for his studies associated with the Baltic states and South Russia.

 Biography

-He studied history and Germanistics at the universities of Innsbruck, Heidelberg, Halle and Berlin, receiving his doctorate with a dissertation on the writing style of Heinrich Heine.
-From 1906 to 1914 he worked as a research assistant in the prehistory department at the Berlin State Museums, during which time, he participated in excavations in Courland and southern Russia.
+He studied history and Germanistics at the University of Innsbruck, Heidelberg University, the University of Halle, and the Friedrich Wilhelm University of Berlin, receiving his doctorate with a dissertation on the writing style of Heinrich Heine.
+From 1906 to 1914, he worked as a research assistant in the prehistory department at the Berlin State Museums, during which time, he participated in excavations in Courland and southern Russia.

-In 1922 he became a professor of prehistory at the University of Königsberg, and at the same time served as a professor at the University of Riga (1922-24).
-In 1927 he was appointed professor of prehistory at the University of Berlin.
+In 1922, he became a professor of prehistory at the University of Königsberg, and at the same time served as a professor at the University of Latvia (1922-24).
+In 1927, he was appointed professor of prehistory at the Friedrich Wilhelm University of Berlin.

 Published works

 From 1924 he published Reallexikon der Vorgeschichte, a highly regarded lexicon of prehistory that eventually grew to 15 volumes.
 His other significant writings are as follows: